python/cpython/Doc/c-api/init.rst

 .. versionchanged:: 3.7
    :c:func:`Py_Initialize()` now initializes the :term:`GIL`
-   and actives a :term:`thread state`.
+   and sets an :term:`attached thread state`.

 .. c:function:: PyInterpreterState* PyInterpreterState_New()

    Create a new interpreter state object.
-A :term:`thread state` need not be attached, but may be held if it is necessary to serialize calls to this function.
+An :term:`attached thread state` is not needed, but may optionally exist if it is necessary to serialize calls to this function.

    .. audit-event:: cpython.PyInterpreterState_New "" c.PyInterpreterState_New